a-schaefers/grokEmacs/README.md

 grokEmacs is a new rewrite, different from Spartan Emacs, but it achieves many of the same goals in a better way.
 To find Spartan Emacs, see the [archived branch](https://github.com/a-schaefers/spartan-emacs/tree/spartan-emacs-archive).

+---

 ## Interactive Initial Setup

 On first launch, grokEmacs asks a few setup questions (projects dir, Evil mode, theme style, font, font size, line numbers, transparency, etc.) and saves your answers to `~/.config/emacs/grok-opts.el`.
 You can rerun the wizard anytime with C-u M-x grok--ensure-opts, or edit the file directly since it’s just a series of setqs.
 You can also skip the pre-baked theming entirely and stick with pure angry-fruit.
 In Fancy mode, grokEmacs also resizes the window and pops Treemacs on startup; if you don’t like that, disable it with `(setq grok-window-pop-enabled nil)` in grok-opts 🍻.

+---

-Fancy loads a user-chosen theme package and theme name, defaulting to doom-themes with doom-one if unsure.
+**Fancy** loads a user-chosen theme package and theme name, defaulting to doom-themes with doom-one if unsure.
 It also enables Doom, Moody or Spacemacs modeline, Treemacs, Dashboard, and related extras.

 ![fancy](grok-fancy.jpg)

+---

-Minimal goes through the built-in options of the theme wizard, skipping any extra theme packages and all the fancy bloat.
+**Minimal** goes through the built-in options of the theme wizard, skipping any extra theme packages and all the fancy bloat.
 It lets the user pick a built-in theme—recommending modus-vivendi or modus-operandi—and provides a clean, uncluttered modeline that shows only the modified state, filename, line number, and major mode.
 If you’d rather keep the default Emacs modeline, just set `(setq grok-use-modeline "none")` in grok-opts.

 ![minimal](grok-minimal.jpg)

+---

 ## Project goals